nepfaff/scalable-real2sim/README.md

 The robot identification can be run with `scalable_real2sim/robot_payload_id/scripts/identify_robot_at_multiple_gripper_oppenings.py`.
+The only required argument is `--joint_data_path` which points to the robot data collected in step 2.
 Note that this needs to be done once per environment for the robot data from step 2.

 ### 4. Run asset generation